 Carbon Monoxide Alarms should be installed with 10 feet of any sleeping areas so they will be audible in each bedroom.
 Multiple Carbon Monoxide Alarms may be necessary to accomplish this requirement.
 The use of a combination Smoke and CO detector is allowed to fulfill the requirement.

-Carbon Monoxide Alarms may be battery type, AC plug-in type or part of the building alarm system.
-All devices shall be listed and installed as per the manufacturers’ instructions.
+Carbon Monoxide Alarms may be battery type, AC plug-in type and shall be listed and labeled in accordance with UL-2034 and installed in accordance with NFPA-720

 SMOKE DETECTORS – WHAT YOU NEED TO KNOW

 Any building constructed after January 1977 needs to meet the requirements of the code at the time the building was constructed.
-If the code only required hard wired smoke detectors on one or two floors, 10 year sealed battery detectors (as of Jan 1, 2019) or hardwired detectors need to be installed on each floor.
+If the code only required hard wired smoke detectors on one or two floors, hardwired detectors need to be installed on each floor.
 However, A/C-powered single or multiple-station smoke alarms installed as part of the original construction or rehabilitation project shall not be replaced with battery-powered smoke alarms.

 LOW VOLTAGE FIRE ALARM SYSTEMS – WHAT YOU NEED TO KNOW